Aegis Installer

 Create from free space

-In case you need to create a new EFI or GRUB Legacy partition, and no free space is already available, select an existing partition to be deleted, and select Delete Partition.
+In case you need to create a new EFI partition, and no free space is already available, select an existing partition to be deleted, and select Delete Partition.
 It will create a new free entry and press “Enter”.

 It will ask for size.
 Type 512MiB.